aeh0/experiiiments/_posts/2022-11-11-websites-with-wax.markdown

 * Go to your repository page on Github.
 * Go to Settings > Pages.
-* Under Source, select the 'main' branch and 'root' folder and click 'Save'.
+* Under Source, select the 'main' branch and 'root' folder and click 'save'.
 * Wait a few minutes for site to build.
-When you refresh the page, it should now say something like 'Your site is published at https://[your username].github.io/[your repository name'.
+When you refresh the page, it should now say, 'Your site is published at https://[YOUR_USERNAME].github.io/[YOUR_REPOSITORY_NAME]'.
 Congratulations - your site is live!